 Tony Nevada - MARINES

-Acting provides an alternative form of therapy for veterans still processing the experience of war.
+Acting provides an additional form of therapy for veterans still processing the experience of war.

 2. Bringing veterans of different nations together to perform art promotes

 3. Each production includes a Q & A with